 A key aspect of the project discussed in this paper is the use of minimal initial-production facilities to achieve significant early production from each of four preconstructed artificial islands.
 Many offshore decommissioning costs are higher than necessary because of decisions made during the initial engineering and construction for an oil or gas field.
 With a high demand for plug and abandonment (P&A) of subsea wells in the future on the Norwegian continental shelf, industry is challenged to find alternatives and rigless technologies that can make P&A operation more cost-effective and -efficient.

+The strategy supports the Maximise Economic Recovery from UK Oil & Gas Strategy and Vision 2035, whose goal is to achieve £140 billion additional gross revenue from UKCS production by that time.
 Visuray is using its unique X-ray technology to improve downhole imaging.
+A company is selling a new well testing tool designed to be a cheaper, simpler way to do fiber optic sensing, and then it fades away.
 BP has seen enormous payoff from a program to intervene in underperforming subsea wells in the Gulf of Mexico.
 A coiled-tubing selective perforating and activation system that transmits critical downhole data and measurements in real time is enabling well interventions that previously could not have been executed.
-This technical paper describes the planning and execution of a multiservice-vessel (MSV) -based hydraulic-intervention campaign in Chevron’s Tahiti field in the US Gulf of Mexico.
-Intervention and workover operations can significantly affect the structural integrity and fatigue life of subsea-wellhead systems.

 Designing a successful steamflooding project requires good candidate selection and an excellent understanding of the mechanisms by which recovery is enhanced.
 Screening criteria for identification of steamflood candidates have been published for many years.
 Table 1 shows the screening guides from five different sources.
 It is obvious from Table 1 that there is a finite envelope of properties that define successful candidates.
 However, within that envelope there is a relatively wide spread of values for the indicators.